£22.49 – £44.99

 Grow type: Outdoors, greenhouse

-An unusual Himalayan landrace from nearby Kashmir.
+An unusual Himalayan accession from nearby Kashmir.
 It’s representative of a highland region known as the Galyat Himalaya.
-These Murree plants appear to be intermediate, meaning they’re midway between a fully domesticated landrace and ruderal (“wild” or weedy) Cannabis.
+These Murree plants appear to be intermediate, meaning they’re midway between a fully domesticated and ruderal (“wild” or weedy) Cannabis.

-Grown at around 2500 metres, the Murree strain is an intensely resinous landrace that’s adapted to high rainfall and humidity.
+Grown at around 2500 metres, the Murree strain is an intensely resinous plant that’s adapted to high rainfall and humidity.
 Good resistance to mold and cold can be expected.
 Plants can grow extremely tall, to well over 3 meters.
-The red-stem trait found in other South Asian landraces such as Kerala and Mazari can be shown.
-Leaflets are broad- to narrow-width, like western Kashmiri landraces and strains found to the north in the Hindu Kush.
+The red-stem trait found in other South Asian domesticates (“landraces“) such as Kerala and Mazari can be shown.
+Leaflets are broad- to narrow-width, like western Kashmiri and other strains found to the north in the Hindu Kush.
 Similarly, aromas range from sweet citrus and floral to typical Hindu Kush scents such as gas and burnt rubber.
-As with all traditional resin landraces, CBD can be expected in the majority of plants.
+As with all traditional resin domesticates, CBD can be expected in the majority of plants.
 Expect also a high proportion of ruderal and intermediate individuals.

-Recommend to collectors seeking Kashmiri or other Himalayan landraces and rare hand-rubbed charas strains.
+Recommend to collectors seeking Kashmiri or other Himalayan charas strains.

 12 seeds, 5 seeds